SEL-Columbia/dokomoforms/schema/README.md

 - a type (to constrain valid response types)

 ###Submission
-At the top level, there is the submission table, which answers must reference by foreign key.
+At the top level, there is the submission table, which references a survey by foreign key and which answers must reference by foreign key.

 ####Answer
 The answer table contains one row per answer, which must be associated with a valid submission and question.
 The answer type is constrained by the question type.